ThunderRahja/combat2armor/README.md

   - LBA damage points are based on 1 point = 1 collision.
 ## How to Interact with C2A
 ### Detection
+C2A objects can be detected using `llSensor("", "", PASSIVE | SCRIPTED, float radius, PI)` and filtered by object description in the resulting `sensor` event.
+There is a suggestion to add a new type for `llSensor` to detect objects that have non-zero health: [New llSensor Flag Mask, OBJECT_HEALTH](https://feedback.secondlife.com/combat-20/p/new-llsensor-flag-mask-object-health)

 Like LBA, C2A puts a unique string into its object description.
 The C2A descriptor (contained within `[ ]`) can be located anywhere in the description and not just at the beginning of the string.
 The C2A object description is formatted like so:
 ```
 LBA.v.[C2A LBA v0.0.0:FILTER],points,MAX_POINTS